piepdx/pie-cookbook/drafts/working-draft-tactical.md

 # tl;dr Understanding the emotional roller coaster tells you when it's reasonable to increase the stress — and when you'd be wise to pull the pressure valve.

 So with that caveat in mind, let's walk through the emotional roller coaster that is an accelerator.
-(Note: We've noticed a similar cadence with folks who chase and receive venture capital, for what it's worth.)
+(Note: We've noticed a similar cadence with folks who chase and receive venture capital, as well, for what it's worth.)

 ![Startup Emotional Roller Coaster](/source/images/pieAcceleratorEmotionalRollerCoaster.001.png)